-Charleston Firm Accomplished in Medical Malpractice Lawsuits
+Charleston Medical Malpractice Lawyers

 Recovering damages for injured patients in West Virginia

 Medical malpractice cases can be physically and emotionally devastating, because the person you trusted to help you has now caused you harm.
 Many individuals injured by doctors or hospitals are unaware of the requirements imposed by the West Virginia Medical Professional Liability Act (MPLA) and unsure if their injuries meet the criteria for a medical malpractice case.
-Our Charleston attorneys can inform you about the many types of incidents that this area of practice comprises.
+Our Charleston medical malpractice attorneys can inform you about the many types of incidents that this area of practice comprises.
 Of the 307 medical malpractice actions filed in 2016 in West Virginia, 131 were in Kanawha County, making up 42.7 percent of the statewide total.

 Most common medical malpractice cases